-Non-uniformed employees in the Department of Financial Services, Division of State Fire Marshal, shall receive a clothing allowance in the amount of \$250.00 annually.
+All non-uniformed employees shall receive a clothing allowance in the amount of \$250.00 annually.

 Article 31 MANAGEMENT RIGHTS

 The FSFSA agrees that the State has and will continue to retain, whether exercised or not, the right to determine unilaterally the purpose of each of its constituent agencies, set standards of services to be offered to the public, and exercise control and discretion over its organization and operations.
 It is also the right of the public employer to direct its employees, take disciplinary action for proper cause, and relieve its employees from duty because of lack of work or for other legitimate reasons, except as abridged or modified by the express provisions of this Contract; provided, however, that the exercise of such rights shall not preclude an employee or employee representative from raising a grievance on any such decision which violates the terms and conditions of this Contract.